group of women with arms around each other

 • Service affiliation

-• Blog biography not to exceed 3-5 sentences
+• Blog biography (not to exceed 3-5 sentences)

-• 250-1,000 words per post (we appreciate variety in length)
+Blog posts can be 250-1,000 words (we appreciate variety in length).

-Optional information includes the following:
+Optional information

-• Blogger photo or avatar (at least 200 x 200 pixels in jpeg format)
+• Blogger photo or avatar (at least 200 x 200 pixels in JPEG format)

 • Twitter handle and Facebook page (if applicable)